gariepyt/senior-project/README.md

 Can move selected squares by clicking on a spot on the board.

 Current issues:
+1. No indication of selection when you left click on a rectangle
+2. When the rightmost square is selected, it can "push" the left square around the screen

 Pathfinding works better after following these steps:
   1. Selecting and unselecting a square
   2. Selecting the other square